How technology is helping improve safety culture in the workplace

 Big data is also being used to create predictive models that can help employers anticipate potential risks before they happen.

-For example, if an employer knows that a particular combination of factors has led to accidents in the past, they can take steps to prevent those accidents from happening in the future.
+For example, if an employer knows that a particular combination of factors has led to workplace accidents in the past, they can use accident prevention models to stop them from happening in the future.

 Automation